Sláinte Mhath! Celebrate Robbie Burns Day with Scottish Food & Whisky Cocktails

 Dessert: Clootie Dumpling (a rich fruit pudding made from sultanas, served with cream); Typsy Laird (a Scottish sherry trifle); a cheese board, or Cronachan, a dessert made from raspberries, cream, whisky, honey and oats.

-Scotland Tourism has a great guide for how to host your own Burns Supper, for when we are allowed to gather again.
+Scotland Tourism has a great guide for how to host your own Burns Supper.

 Whisky, Scotland’s national beverage, is an essential part of any Burns dinner.
 You may choose to serve whisky throughout the whole dinner, or choose beer or wine pairings with the meal and save whisky for the toasts.
 Whisky does go exceptionally well with traditional Scottish foods though, such as haggis!